celeste2325/financial-dashboard-backend/README.md

-# financial-dashboard-backend
+# Financial-dashboard-backend

-These are the files used to develop the financial dashboard.
+This project is a REST API designed for creating a financial dashboard.
+It allows users to retrieve account balances and manage financial data effectively.
 The aim of this dashboard is to provide a simple display of account balances.

 The technology stack used include
 [Java 17](https://community.chocolatey.org/packages/openjdk/17.0.2), and Lombok.